WEC-Sim/WEC-Sim/source/theory.rst

 .. note::
     Probably better to use `equation referencing <https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#role-math-numref>`_ rather than say "the equation described in the last subsection".
+I added a fix to the RTD css to get this to work, if that was the issue.

 .. note::
     The free surface is mentioned again here, but it's usage is not described